-“I have noticed that nothing I never said ever did me any harm.”
+“All growth depends upon activity.
+There is no development physically or intellectually without effort, and effort means work.”
 He is the only president to be sworn into office by his father, the first president to have his inauguration heard on the radio, and the first president to give a speech on the radio.
-He is John Calvin Coolidge, Jr., 30th President of the United States, serving from August 2, 1923, to March 4, 1929.
+He is John Calvin Coolidge, Jr., 30th President of the United States, and he served from August 2, 1923, to March 4, 1929.
 He was born on July 4, 1872, in Plymouth Notch, Vermont.
 Calvin, who dropped his first name of John as it was his father's name, was raised on a farm before eventually attending Amherst College in Massachusetts and then interning at a law firm.
 Calvin was admitted to the bar in 1897.
 The following year, he opened his own practice, where he earned a reputation has hardworking and diligent.
 Calvin was a quiet man, earning him the nickname "Silent Cal," and the complete opposite of his wife, Grace Anna Goodhue, who was quite talkative and social.
 The two married in 1905, and had two children.

 On August 2, 1923, President Harding died suddenly while on a speaking tour in California.
 At the time, Calvin was visiting with his father, who had no electricity or telephone.
 After several hours, a messenger arrived to inform Calvin that he was now the 30th President of the United States of America.
 Since the Chief Justice of the Supreme Court, who traditionally swore in the President, was 500 miles away, Calvin was sworn in by his father, a notary republic, at 2:37 am.
 Upon his return to Washington, he was again sworn in, this time by a Supreme Court Justice.
 President Coolidge spent the rest of his term without a vice-president, until his overwhelming re-election in 1924.